 Kindle Instant Previews allows you to embed full samples of your books directly onto your blog or website.
-The preview is similar to the Look Inside feature that lets customers preview samples of both kindle and print books before making a purchase.
+The preview is similar to the Look Inside on your Amazon sales page.
+Look Inside lets customers preview samples of both kindle and print books before making a purchase.

-Not only does it add functionality to your blog, but it is a great way to sell more books … ON THE SPOT.
+Not only does the Look Inside Widget add functionality to your blog, it is a great way to sell more books … ON THE SPOT.

 The Instant Book Preview Widget In Action:

 Take it for a road test and check out these features:

 - the option to read using a Kindle app.

 - click on the widget you can increase and decrease font size

 - you can turn pages by hovering your mouse over the widget and using your mouse wheel.

 I’m giving very detailed instructions below.
 Once you do this one time, it should take less than 45 seconds to embed a widget.
 It’s easy!

 On the Amazon site go to the Kindle version of the book you want to embed.